viiri/gatekeeper/docs/user-guide.md

 altered by the `require-any-role` option, however, so as long as one role is present the permission is granted.

+## Default Deny

+`--enable-default-deny` - option blocks all requests without valid token on all basic HTTP methods, (DELETE, GET, HEAD, OPTIONS, PATCH, POST, PUT, TRACE). **WARNING:** There are no additional requirements on the token, it isn't checked for some claims or roles, groups etc..., so if you would like to block all requests, even with valid token you should use direct resource specification e.g. as example in whitelisting section.

 ## OpenID Provider Communication

 By default the communication with the OpenID provider is direct.
 If you